Note: I received one free subscription box in exchange for this review. The review is my own opinion of Bookroo.

 - Gift wrapping

-- Delivered throughout the year
+- Delivered monthly

 - One-year price comparable to Amazon prices

-My frugal self thought that shelling out $200 for books might be kind of pricey.
+My frugal self thought shelling out $200 for books might be kind of pricey.
 But when I did the math and checked Amazon, I discovered that a one-year subscription = $5.65/book for 36 board books.
 This is very comparable to buying on Amazon without the work of finding the books and remembering to order them every month (or paying extra for gift-wrapping).

 Bookroo unboxing video